Jan Hooks: Career

 Tiring of the stress of performing on a live show, Hooks left SNL in 1991 after being asked by Linda Bloodworth-Thomason to replace Jean Smart on the CBS sitcom Designing Women.
 Hooks played Carlene Dobber for the show's final two seasons.
 She also continued to make occasional appearances on SNL through 1994, usually playing Hillary Clinton.
-During her time in SNL, she dated Kevin Nealon.

 Hooks continued to work in supporting roles and guest appearances for several years, but with declining frequency.
 She had a recurring role as Vicki Dubcek on 3rd Rock from the Sun, which earned her an Emmy Award nomination.
 She guest-starred on two Matt Groening-produced cartoons for the Fox Broadcasting Company: six episodes of The Simpsons between 1997 and 2002, as Apu's wife Manjula (although Tress MacNeille sometimes substituted for her, and eventually replaced her), and in the Futurama episode "Bendless Love", as the voice of the robot Angleyne.
 She starred as Dixie Glick in the series Primetime Glick and the movie Jiminy Glick in Lalawood.
-She had small parts in several other movies, including Batman Returns as Jen, the Penguin's image consultant during his campaign to become mayor of Gotham City.
-She made two appearances on 30 Rock in 2010, playing Jenna Maroney's mother, Verna, the last live-action spots Hooks did.
-She guest-starred in the 2013 The Cleveland Show episode "Mr. and Mrs. Brown", which was her final acting job.
+She had small parts in several other movies, including Batman Returns (1992) as Jen, the Penguin's image consultant during his campaign to become mayor of Gotham City.
+Her final on-screen appearances were in two episodes of 30 Rock in 2010, playing Jenna Maroney's mother, Verna.
+She guest-starred in the 2013 The Cleveland Show episode "Mr. and Mrs. Brown", her final acting job.

 According to a 2014 Grantland article about her career and death, Hooks's anxiety about acting and passive approach to her career led to her missing out on prestigious auditions and lucrative acting roles.
-Tina Fey said after her death that she was angry that Hooks didn't have a more successful career (Fey said that Hooks was a bigger star on SNL than Rob Schneider, and should have had at least as big a film career as he did).
-Hooks's friend, film critic Ann Hornaday, said that Hooks didn't have doors slammed in her face and often made no effort to seek out work.
 Hooks turned down a role in the 2003 television film The Music Man (which went to Molly Shannon) and declined to reprise her SNL sketch "The Sweeney Sisters" with Nora Dunn in a special appearance at Carnegie Hall in 2014.
 Hooks's friend Bill Tush speculated that her drinking had made her indifferent toward her career, but also said she might not have wanted more money or fame.
 Another friend said that Hooks had decided to work only enough to keep her Screen Actors Guild health insurance.

+Following Hooks' death, Tina Fey said that she was angry that Hooks had not had a more successful career, adding that Hooks had been a bigger star on SNL than Rob Schneider and should have had at least as big of a film career as he did.
+However, Hooks's friend, film critic Ann Hornaday, said, "It's not like she had doors slammed in her face.
+A lot of times, she wouldn't even get as far as the door [by] her own choice."

+Personal life

+Hooks was dating Kevin Nealon when they were both hired by Saturday Night Live.